 Minimize your finger movements

-A lot of players move their fingers farther than necessary.
-The farther you move your fingers, the faster you have to move them to keep up, which can hold you back.
-There is a point, around two centimetres above a hole, where the finger no longer changes the instrument's pitch.
-It is good practice to lift your fingers no higher than this.
+There is a point, around two centimetres above a hole, where the finger no longer changes the instrument's pitch, and it is good practice to lift your fingers no higher than this.
 How to train yourself to do so is discussed in Controlling your finger movements.

 Play an ocarina with a low air requirement